todo-make-username/data-processing-struct/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Documentation
-This library is fairly simple, it contains a base Struct class with three traits that incorporates hydration, tailoring, and validation.
+This library is fairly simple, it contains a base Struct class with two traits that incorporates hydration and validation.
 It also contains some pre-made attributes for you to use that take care of some of the more common things.
 I've also built a demo for you to use and play with.
 How to run the demo is at the bottom of this readme.

 #### Useful Info:
 * Attributes are run in order from top to bottom.